ejmg/ageof.info/README.md

 this is my blog. specifically, this is like the third incarnation of it.

-this time round i decided to use [zola](https://getzola.org), and its theme is based of off [zerm](https://github.com/ejmg/zerm), which is a hugo port i made. there are quite a few customizations i've made to it, and i'm not convinced they're all that good, so use at your own risk.
+this time round i decided to use [zola](https://getzola.org), and its theme is based of off [zerm](https://github.com/ejmg/zerm), which is a hugo port i also made. there are quite a few customizations i've made to the theme for my own blog, and i'm not convinced they're all that good, so use at your own risk.

 ## setup

 this website has GitLab's CI/CD deploying it upon each commit.
 It's hosted over on AWS S3, and Cloudflare handles DNS/caching.
 I use a Makefile to drive most of my stuff, too.
-I based most of this off of an [aidan's setup](https://raptros.com/blog/late-2018-relaunch/).
+I based most of this off of [aidan's setup](https://raptros.com/blog/late-2018-relaunch/).

 ## building